Download a printable pdf file of the theme from this link.

 We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
 This would include, but not be limited to, the following:

-3) What is level of involvement now
+What is the level of Indigenous involvement now?

 In 2016, Indigenous Works, the company we mentioned above, commissioned a national study of 500 large and medium sized businesses in Canada.
 The result reported that 85 percent of companies have no relationships with Indigenous people.
 Only 2% of corporations were committed partners.2 While the situation is slightly better on the prairies, Manitoba has the weakest engagement with Indigenous people of the three prairie provinces.

-Nationally, the study found
+Nationally, the study found:

 Why is this so?
 In the words of the companies themselves: about 20 reasons were given; for example: